A Message from Spirit of Remembrance:

 Camera/Camera phone (A MUST!)

-As detailed, there will be an excellent SOR commemorative souvenir pack (included with your SOR satchel/shoulder bag) for everyone travelling on the tour including your Villers-Bretonneux ANZAC day commemorative tour booklet.
+As detailed, there will be an excellent SOR commemorative souvenir pack (included with your SOR satchel/shoulder bag) for everyone travelling on the tour including your high quality - full colour Villers-Bretonneux ANZAC day commemorative tour booklet.

 *Please note all timings are approximate and that the itinerary is subject to change at all times due to reasons beyond our control, particularly with French security control measures which do change sometimes now without prior warning.
 Also, we cannot guarantee the return arrival time in Paris that evening/night so we recommend that you do not make travel plans for that evening.